hiroki0116/Go-Gin-Mongo-TODO/README.md

 This is super simple task manager app.
 You can keep track of your daily tasks easily.
 This was developed to learn Golang with Gin framework.

 ## Production Site

+*FYI, API server is deployed on Cloud Run and it will cold start.
+You might need to wait for 15 seconds to run the application.
 [https://go-next-tasks.vercel.app/](https://go-next-tasks.vercel.app/)